 Fig. 1.
 MPs were detected in bovine follicular fluid.
-In (A) Example of imaged membrane that was used in the software Particle Scout to determined the number of particles and their sizes and for subsequent spectra match using the software TrueMatch.
+In (A), an example of an imaged membrane that was used in the software Particle Scout to determined the number of particles and their sizes and for subsequent spectra match using the software TrueMatch is shown.
 Green particles represent counted particles and red particles represent counted particles for which the spectra match had an HQI 75.
-In (B) examples of plastic polymer particles from FF3 with their Raman spectra (red) and the matched Raman spectra of the corresponding plastic polymer (blue) form the ST Japan and/or MICROPLASTIC database.
+In (B) examples of plastic polymer particles from FF3 with their Raman spectra (red) and the matched Raman spectra of the corresponding plastic polymer (blue) from the ST Japan and/or MICROPLASTIC database.
 Particle number, polymer name and HQI are shown.
-In (C) the distribution of the different plastic and non-plastic analysed particles present in each sample are shown.
+In (C) the counts of the different plastic and non-plastic analysed particles present in each sample are shown.
 In (D) the composition of MPs detected in follicular fluid by confocal Raman spectroscopy are shown.
-The number of MPs were adjusted to the number of particles detected in the water control
+The number of MPs in (C) and (D) were adjusted to the number of particles detected in the water control.

 MPs reduce oocyte maturation and induce damage of the zona pellucidae

-For evaluating the effects of MPs on in vitro oocyte maturation (IVM, 24 h), we have classified the oocytes as broken zona pellucida (BZP), degenerating (DG) and mature (MT; Fig. 2A).
-The presence of a polar body and a clear chromosome alignment without degradation was considered for oocytes that were mature (MT).
-The BZP oocytes were all those that independently of the nuclear stage, had a disruption of the zona pellucidae.
+In order to evaluate the effects of MPs on in vitro oocyte maturation, we counted the number of oocytes with broken zona pellucida, that were degenerating and that were mature (Fig. 2A).
+The presence of a polar body and a clear chromosome alignment without degradation was considered for oocytes that were mature.
+The oocytes with broken zona pellicidae were all those that independently of the nuclear stage, had a disruption of the zona pellucidae.
 For the degenerating oocytes, the shrinking of the cytoplasm, and the absence or degradation of genetic material was considered.
-Independent of the size, IVM performed in the presence of polystyrene beads resulted in a lower number of mature oocytes in comparison to the control group (68.1±10.3%, 42.0±14.8 and 41.0±17.6%, for CT, B0.3 and B1.1, p < 0.00001 for both B0.3 and B1.1; Fig. 2A).
-No difference on the number of mature oocytes was observed between B0.3 and B1.1 groups (p = 0.963).
-The number of DG oocytes varied between 27% and 37% and was not significantly different between all groups.
-The CT group had a significant lower number of BZP when compared to the groups incubated with beads (4.4±5.2%, 21.4±7.6 and 26.2 ±10.9%, for CT, B0.3 and B1.1, respectively; p < 0.0001 for all groups).
-It is important to highlight that 80, 40 and 35 % of the BZP oocytes were mature in CT, B0.3 and B1.1, respectively, but these oocytes were counted as BZP, not as MT.
+Independent of the size, in vitro maturation performed in the presence of polystyrene beads resulted in a significantly lower number of mature oocytes in comparison to the control group (control: 68.1±10.3%, 0.3 μm MPs: 42.0±14.8, and 1.1 μm MPs: 41.0±17.6%; p < 0.00001 for both 0.3 and 1.1 μm MPs; Fig. 2A).
+There was no significant difference in the number of mature oocytes between the 0.3 and 1.1 μm MP treatments (p = 0.963).
+The number of degenerated oocytes varied between 27% and 37% and did not differ between any of the groups, however the control group had significantly fewer oocytes with broken zona pellucidae when compared to the groups incubated with MP beads (control: 4.4±5.2%, 0.3 μm MPs: 21.4±7.6, and 1.1 μm MPs: 26.2 ±10.9%; p < 0.0001 for all groups).
+Notably, of the oocytes with broken zona pellucidae 80 were mature in the control group, as compared to 40 and 35%, for the 0.3 and 1.1 μm MP treatments, respectively, but these oocytes were counted as broken zona pellucida, and not as mature.